 Paul Joshua Pfeiffer is Kevin’s long-time best friend.
 An excellent student, and the most lovable geek around.
-Rumors started circulating and widely believed, that Paul was played by Marilyn Manson.
-But Manson would have been 19 at the pilot’s time, myth busted.
+Rumors started circulating and widely believed, that Paul was played by Marilyn Manson, but Manson would have been 19 at the pilot’s time of filming.
+Myth busted.

-In the series finale, Kevin says Paul went to Harvard and became a lawyer, and guess what, Josh Saviano really went to Yale and became a lawyer.
+In the series finale, Kevin says Paul went to Harvard and became a lawyer, and, coincidentally, Josh Saviano really went to Yale and became a lawyer.
 Since then, he has founded two start-ups; and now works with creatives to help form a stable life beyond immediate success.

-Saviano briefly returned to acting in 2014 for a 3 episode arc on Law & Order: SVU.
+Saviano briefly returned to acting in 2014 for a three episode arc on Law & Order: SVU.

-Today he’s 45 years old and has been married to Jennifer Romer since August 2002 and the pair has one child together.
+Today he’s 46 years old and has been married to Jennifer Romer since August 2002, the pair having one child together.